Interstate Arrivals and Quarantine

 - fill in a Border Entry Form

-- complete 14 days of mandatory supervised quarantine at your own expense*, if you have recently been in a declared COVID-19 hot spot.
+- complete 14 days of mandatory supervised quarantine at your own expense*, if you have recently been in an active declared COVID-19 hot spot.
+This includes children returning from a hotspot.

 Step 1.
 Check quarantine requirements